 History of Pasco

 Pasco is full of history and stories.
-Louis and Clark passed through what is now Pasco, though then, the city was known as Great Forks.
-The Louis and Clark expedition took them through Sacagawea Park, which was named after a woman who traveled with them.
-Louis and Clark moved on from Pasco two days later to continue their journey to the Pacific Ocean.
+Lewis and Clark passed through what is now Pasco, though then, the city was known as Great Forks.
+The Lewis and Clark Expedition took them through Sacagawea Park, which was named after a woman who traveled with them.
+Lewis and Clark moved on from Pasco two days later to continue their journey to the Pacific Ocean.

 The construction of the Northern Pacific Railroad in the 1800s is really what brought people to settle in this area.
 The city was named Pasco after a town in the Andes mountains of Peru, Cerro de Pasco, because of a man who worked on the railroads in both locations.